A race is underway to repair our hearing — with medicine

 Though the researchers witnessed an encouraging response from the tissue after dosing it with drugs, shooting medicine directly into someone’s ear and getting it to grow new cells is a giant leap from that starting point.
 Lucchino acknowledges, too, that determining what amount of “medicine” to inject, or how often to inject it, would present a whole new host of other obstacles to overcome.

-Given the various unknowns, it’s perhaps no surprise that Lucchino — who worked as a venture capitalist with Polaris Partners before founding an earlier biosciences company 10 years ago — says Frequency plans to focus on more more than hearing eventually.
+Given the various unknowns, it’s perhaps no surprise that Lucchino — who worked as a venture capitalist with Polaris Partners before founding an earlier biosciences company 10 years ago — says Frequency plans to focus on more than hearing eventually.

 “It’s our first focus, but we view ourselves as a next-generation regenerative medicine player.
 And hearing is a wonderful place for us to start.”